You can link many different types of content to a showcase hotspot.

 Here's how to load content to a hotspot:

 - Create a new hotspot, or click to highlight the pre-existing hotspot you want to add content to.

 - Select ‘Add content’ from the menu above the showcase and choose the type of content you wish to add to the hotspot.

-If your hotspot already had content added, the content that was there previously will show in this space, instead of "Add Content".
+If your hotspot already has content added, the content that was there previously will show in this space, instead of "Add Content".

-You can click into this and "Remove" that content, in order to add a new type of content.
+You can click into this and the small minus button icon will allow you to "Remove" that content, in order to add a new type of content.
 If the content you're replacing is the same type, e.g. a video with another video, you can use the "Replace" button instead.

-- Click ‘Done’ to confirm, or ‘Remove’ to change the content again.
+- Click ‘Done’ to confirm, or the minus button to ‘Remove’ and change the content again.

 Once content is added to a hotspot, the ‘Add content’ option will change to indicate the type of content that has been added.
 You can change this at any time by clicking this option and assigning different content as above.

 You will need to publish any changes in order for them to take effect.